 endpoint creates a favoriteFoods

-array on a user's profile:
+array on a user's profile, and the

 { "email": "user@example.com", "dataFields": { "favoriteFoods": [ "Pizza", "Bánh mì", "Ramen" ] } }